Crufts: Other attractions

 Crufts regularly attracts over 160,000 visitors to the NEC and more than 155,000 people visited Crufts in 2020.
 While the main purpose of the event is the search for the best dog in the show, many trade stands sell a wide range of dog-related merchandise or advertise dog-related charities.
 Many exhibitors include interactive displays in their stands and demonstration of their product and work, i.e. demonstration of canine first aid.

 There is also a section known as Discover Dogs where visitors can see almost every breed recognised by the Kennel Club on view, and discuss each breed with knowledgeable owners.

-Crufts also holds special shows and demonstrations, where specially trained dogs perform in front of an arena audience, including Police Dogs, Royal Airforce Dogs and Medical Detection Dogs.
+Crufts also holds special shows and demonstrations, where specially trained dogs perform in front of an arena audience, including Police Dogs, Royal Air Force Dogs and Medical Detection Dogs.

 Crossbreeds

 As the Kennel Club also registers crossbreeds, Crufts also hosts many competitions and displays for crossbreeds.
 They mainly compete in agility, obedience and heelwork to music competitions.
 The popularity of Crufts and the interest of dog owners who do not own purebreeds convinced the Kennel Club to hold Scruffts, a show similar to Crufts for crossbreed dogs.
 Scruffts regularly attracts hundreds of entries and dozens of finalists compete for the top prize in a final at Crufts.